Lamictal Stevens Johnson Syndrome Causation: Does Lamictal cause Stevens Johnson Syndrome

 Frequently Asked Questions

-Yes, lamotrigine (Lamictal) is a recognized cause of Stevens-Johnson syndrome (SJS), a severe and potentially life-threatening skin reaction.
-Evidence from systematic reviews and case reports confirms this association, with the highest risk occurring in the initial weeks of therapy (https://pubmed.ncbi.nlm.nih.gov/41843406/; https://pubmed.ncbi.nlm.nih.gov/40078262/).
+Yes, lamotrigine (Lamictal) is a recognized cause of Stevens-Johnson syndrome (SJS), a severe and potentially life-threatening mucocutaneous reaction.
+Evidence from systematic reviews, case reports, and prescribing information supports this association.
+The risk is highest during the initial weeks of therapy, especially with rapid dose escalation or coadministration with valproic acid (https://pubmed.ncbi.nlm.nih.gov/41843406/).

-What are the early signs of Lamictal-induced SJS?
+What are the risk factors for Lamictal-induced SJS?

 Does submitting information create an attorney-client relationship?